 🔹 6.
 CMake for Multiple Directories (Subdirectories)

-For larger projects, you may want to organize the project into multiple directories (e.g., separate folders for src
+For larger projects, you may want to organize the project into multiple directories (e.g., separate folders for src, include, etc.).
+You can use add_subdirectory() to include subdirectories.

 Example project structure: